Congratulations on starting with your new direct sales company! Are you ready to hit the ground running and really see your business takeoff?

 Remember that you are Running a Business

-I know, running a business—goal-setting, time management, overhead, budgeting—these are things we don’t necessarily think of when we think of our new direct sales business.
+I know, running a business—goal-setting, time management, overhead, budgeting—these are things we don’t think of when we think of our new direct sales business.
 We just want to hang out with our friends and have a good time.
 And goal-setting, budget setting… talk about sucking the fun right out of it.
-We don’t want to have to calculate things like a Return on Investment, or Key Performance Indicators, or marketing.
+We don’t want to calculate things like a Return on Investment, or Key Performance Indicators, or marketing.

 But, if you’re talking about becoming a superstar in your direct sales business, then these are the very things that you need to think about.
 These are the very things that you need to sit down and define and figure out what they mean for you, for your business, and for your ideal clients.
 Being a superstar means putting aside the side hustle in favor of a business.